renesas/iot-reference-rl78/README.md

 ## Product Specifications

-This reference is consist of demo applications, FreeRTOS kernel, middleware provided by AWS and 3rd party, middleware and drivers for RL78 family provided as the Software Integration System by the Renesas, files to collaborate Renesas tools such as the IDE [e2 studio](https://www.renesas.com/software-tool/e-studio), and etc.
+This reference is consist of demo applications, FreeRTOS kernel, middleware provided by AWS and 3rd party, middleware and drivers for RL78 family provided as the Software Integration System by Renesas, files to collaborate Renesas tools such as the IDE [e2 studio](https://www.renesas.com/software-tool/e-studio), and etc.
 Summary of specifications explains in the following chapters.

 ### Using AWS Services